Are Bayesian networks typically faithful?: Technical prerequisites

-for all $A, B, C\subseteq V$. \end{theorem} In general, the set of conditional independencies in $\PP$ does not characterise the set of $d$-separations in $G$: we might have a $d$-connection $A\nperp^d_G B \given C$ but still have a conditional independence $X_A \Indep_\PP X_B \given X_C$.
-A Bayesian network is called \emph{faithful} if these cases are excluded: \begin{definition} A Bayesian network is called \emph{faithful} if for all $A, B, C\subseteq V$ we have
+\begin{theorem}[\citealp{verma1990causal}] The global Markov property holds for all Bayesian networks. \end{theorem} For a general Bayesian network, the set of conditional independencies in its observational distribution $\PP$ does not characterise the set of $d$-separations in $G$: we might have a $d$-connection $A\nperp^d_G B \given C$ but still have a conditional independence $X_A \Indep_\PP X_B \given X_C$.
+A Bayesian network is called \emph{faithful} if these cases are excluded: \begin{definition} Given a DAG $G$ and distribution $\PP$, we say that $\PP$ is \emph{faithful with respect to $G$} if for all $A, B, C\subseteq V$ we have